flaeri/ComfyComp/README.md

 It will attempt take *any* files in the input folder, and spit out hevc nvenc compressed files (using VBR-CQ), and possibly with b-frames if you have support for it.
 It also logs certain information, and gives you time to completion.

 This will *only* work for people with nvidia cards that support HEVC.
 That means minimum 3rd gen (Maxwell GM20x, somewhat limited).
-4th gen (pascal) would be preffered.
+4th gen (pascal) would be preferred.

 * audioSplitter

-Takes all the files in the input folder, and seperates out a single file per audio track.
-Sometimes usefuly for video editors without multi track audio support.'
+Takes all the files in the input folder, and separates out a single file per audio track.
+Sometimes useful for video editors without multi track audio support.'

 * StingerStacker